This article is based on guidance from the Information Commissioner's Office (ICO):

 Only use consent if none of the other lawful bases apply

-There are a lot of criteria to meet to make sure consent is genuine and valid, and individuals can say no or withdraw their consent at any time.
+There are a lot of criteria to meet to make sure consent is genuine and valid, and that individuals can say no or withdraw their consent at any time.

 This could cause you problems – what if you asked a parent whether they want to receive any communications from the school, and they opted out?
 You'd still need to record their details and contact them, as you're legally required to report to them on their child's progress, but you've unfairly given them the illusion of control.